ihrapsa/IDHpredict/README.md

 ### How to use the script:

-To test your cases, create inside `./INPUT` a separate directory for each patient and rename it to its unique `id`.
+1. To test your cases, create inside `./INPUT` a separate directory for each patient and rename it to its unique `id`.
 Inside each patient's directory put the 3 axial MRI DICOM directories renamed to: `T1C`, `T2` and `FLAIR`.
+2. Edit the `age.csv` file and populate it with your patients' `age` and `id`.
+3. Run `main.py`

-The script outputs a `predict.csv` file inside `./OUTPUT` where all prediction scores are listed alongside patient's `id`.
+4. The script outputs a `predict.csv` file inside `./OUTPUT` where all prediction scores are listed alongside patient's `id`.

 * The code to test one sample using Jupyter-Notebook is avaialble at https://github.com/ihrapsa/automated_hybrid_IDH